 Toddlers love working independently as they are discovering their own autonomy (and limitations), appreciate materials they can choose from and are able to handle without major help from you.
-For Halloween I set out old cardboard buckets and Halloween themed felt pieces I’ve found in storage, added tempera paint mixed with white school glue, paintbrushes, various collage materials (stickers, tissue papers etc.) and invited the children to create with them.
-We ended up using the containers as trick-or-treat buckets for Halloween.
+For Trick-or-Treat Buckets set out any old cardboard containers and Halloween themed felt pieces (I got ours from the Dollar Store), add tempera paint mixed with white school glue, paintbrushes, various collage materials (stickers, tissue papers etc.) and invite the children to create with them.

 We did some pre-drawing of “the scariest monsters ever” before we got out the sharpies to draw monsters on canvas bags inspired by Meri Cherry’s Trick-or-Treating Bags.
 There’s no limit to our imagination… We drew a ghost, a slimy monster, a monster in a school bus with lots of eyes, a scary insect, a scary penguin, a spooky cat and a potato with two legs and painted right over it with liquid watercolors.